Hands opening a bag and another hand pulling out a granola bar; water bottle, socks, crayons, book, and earbuds also coming out

 Building a Bag for Chemotherapy

-As you prepare for your first chemo treatment and future treatments, I'd recommend you take a few things with you — a good friend, for starters.
+As you prepare for your first chemo treatment and future treatments, I'd like to recommend you take a few things with you, but let's start with a good friend.

-They can help be there to support you, as well as keep you entertained.
+A good friend can support you, as well as keep you entertained.
 They can talk to you when you need it, laugh and cry when you need it.
 Sometimes you just need them to sit there with you in silence as you make your way through your treatment.

 Pick your bag